pingcap/talent-plan/rust/projects/networking/project.md

 - `sled_read` - With the sled engine, read 1000 values from previously written keys, with keys and values of random length.

-(As an alternative to writing 4 benchmamrks, you may also choose to write 2 benchmarks parameterized over the engine, as [described in the criterion manual][pb]).
+(As an alternative to writing 4 benchmarks, you may also choose to write 2 benchmarks parameterized over the engine, as [described in the criterion manual][pb]).